biotaphy/tutorials/_sphinx_config/tutorial/w3_wrangle_occurrence_data.rst

 ============================================
-Webinar 3: Wrangle occurrence data
+Tutorial 3: Wrangle occurrence data
 ============================================

 Filter occurrence and/or modify data in a single dataset.
 The tool allows multiple